-will make "This registration even easier for men in millions of computer households," said Coronado, director of the Selective Service System in Arlington, Virginia.
+"This will make registration even easier for men in millions of computer households," said Gil Coronado, director of the Selective Service System in Arlington, Virginia.

-Young men must register within 30 days of turning 18 in accordance with Federal in the mail.
-After checking the information on the card for accuracy, signing and dating it, the registrant mails it back to Selective Service.
+Young men must register within 30 days of turning 18 in accordance with Federal Jaw.